-Quit assistance medication can help some people who want to break the habit.
+Quit assistance medication can help some people who want to break the habit, such as varenicline (Chantix).
 These drugs can reduce cravings, and some also help with the emotional side effects of quitting.
 People who smoke should talk to a doctor about whether these drugs are safe to use alongside their diabetes medications.

 The long-term health impacts of using electronic cigarettes are unclear, and doctors advise that people who do not smoke do not start using them.

 Evidence suggests, however, that “vaping” may be less harmful than smoking tobacco directly, and some doctors recommend it as a way to reduce the risks of smoking for those who find it hard to quit.

 9. Convince others to join you

 If another household member smokes, talk to them about quitting together.
 This way, people can encourage each other.